 For years, most aftermarket gasket manufacturers have said surface finishes with a roughness average (RA) of anywhere from 55 to 110 microinches (60 to 125 RMS) are acceptable.
 The preferred range they have recommended is from 80 to 100 RA.
 Even so, as long as the surface finish on the head and block end up somewhere between the minimum smoothness and maximum roughness numbers, there should not be any cold sealing or durability problems with the head gasket.

 For aluminum heads, the numbers are even lower.
-The typical recommendation today for an aluminum head on an OHC bimetal engine is a surface finish of 30 to 60 RA, with the preferred range being from 50 to 60 RA, unless, of course, it is one of the Japanese engines already mentioned with the MLS steel head gaskets which requires an even smoother finish (typically 20 to 30 RA).
+The typical recommendation today for an aluminum head on an OHC bimetal engine is a surface finish of 30 to 60 RA, with the preferred range being from 50 to 60 RA. v Some late model aluminum heads with MLS head gaskets specify even smoother surfaces of 10 to 20 RA.

 It is not difficult for the OEMs to achieve this type of mirror-like finish when they manufacture a brand new engine on an assembly line.
 But not every aftermarket machine shop has the proper equipment to reproduce this kind of finish.
 So some experts say heads that mate to MLS gaskets should not be resurfaced unless absolutely necessary.
 For this reason, you should use extra care when removing the old head gasket so you don't scratch or change the surface finish.

-Make sure all head bolts are in perfect condition with clean, undamaged threads.
+Head bolts must be in perfect condition with clean, undamaged threads.
 Dirty or damaged threads can give false torque readings as well as decrease a bolt's clamping force by as much as 50%!
 Wire brush all bolt threads, carefully inspect each one, and replace any that are nicked, deformed or worn.

 Check the holes, too.
 Dirty or deformed hole threads in the engine block can reduce clamping force the same as dirty or damaged threads on the bolts.
-Run a bottoming tap down each bolt hole in the block.
+Run a thread chasing tap (not a cutting tap) down each bolt hole in the block.
 The tops of the holes should also be chamfered so the uppermost threads won't pull above the deck surface when the bolts are tightened.
 Finally, clean all holes to remove any debris.

 Lightly lubricate all head bolts that screw into blind holes.
 Apply 30W engine oil to the threads as well as the underside of the bolt head.
+Or, use a thread lubricant designed for this purpose.
+Thread lubricants usually allow more consistent torque values than oil.
 For head bolts that extend into a coolant jacket, coat the threads with a flexible sealer (failure to do so may result in coolant leakage).